📅 28 November, 2018

 Potential Improvement: Provide a clear explanation of how to migrate existing clients along with supporting documentation in the empty state of the client’s tab.

-Your user’s workflows don’t end at the edge of your product This customer already uses many tools besides PaymentLink to run their business.
+Our customer’s already uses many tools besides PaymentLink to run their business.
 Bench for accounting, Asana for project management and Gmail for client communication to name a few.
 Observing a user’s thought process for how this new tool will co-exist within their existing ecosystem raised several clear topics that could be better covered by help documentation and in-app prompts.

 Potential Improvement: Create walkthroughs of how existing workflows can be integrated with the product and provide clear links at relevant points in the experience.